Perioperative Nutrition

 Entero-Cutaneous Fistulae

-Entero-cutaneous Fistulae (ECF) should not necessitate parenteral nutrition straight away, as the proportion of ECF that will heal spontaneously with PN is relatively small.
-Thus the strategy should be supporting nutrition prior to a likely surgical repair.
+Entero-cutaneous Fistulae (ECF) should not necessitate parenteral nutrition immediately, as the proportion of ECF that will heal spontaneously with PN is relatively small.
+Therefore, the preferred strategy is to support nutrition in preparation for likely surgical repair.

-The modern nutritional management of ECF is dependent upon the level of the fistula*.
-High fistula (jejunal) may need support with enteral or parenteral nutrition, whilst low fistulae (ileum/colon) can be treated with low fibre diet.
-Thus imaging is often critical to deciding how the fistula should be managed effectively.
+Modern nutritional management of ECF depends on the level of the fistula*.
+High fistulae (jejunal) may need support with enteral or parenteral nutrition, whilst low fistulae (ileum/colon) can be treated with low fibre diet.
+Thus imaging is critical to deciding how the fistulae should be managed effectively.

-*The presence of faeculaent material emanating from an ECF is not necessarily an indication for parenteral nutrition and a trial of enteral nutrition is often indicated
+*The presence of faeculent material emanating from an ECF is not necessarily an indication for parenteral nutrition and a trial of enteral nutrition is often indicated

 High Output Stoma